GeiselSoftware/kgm/README.md

 # VGM - Versatile Graph Management

 VGM is set of UI and command line tools to help users to cope with complexities of graph database system design and usage.
-It focuses on RDF-based graph databases and SHACL-driven approach.
+It focuses on RDF-based graph databases and management of its data using SHACL as core instrument.

 # python venv setup